 It's not possible to move money in or out of a fund that is currently suspended.
 For example, you wouldn't be able to withdraw money from any of these funds or switch money into or out of them if you wanted to change the investments in your pension.
 This could affect you if you're planning to retire and want to make a withdrawal that included money from a suspended fund or transfer your pension to another company.
-Please contact Fidelity on 0800 3 68 68 68 if you need more information.
+Please contact Fidelity on 0800 3 68 68 68, or (+44) 1737 838 585 from outside the UK if you need more information.